abdinajibliban/user-directory/README.md

 # Description

-This application an employee directory that lets employees and managers have quick access to non-sensitive data about employees.
+This application is an employee directory that lets employees and managers have quick access to non-sensitive data about employees.
 This employee directory is particulary helpful because it filters employees by name.
 This app is deployed on Github Pages.